pgdr/talks/competence/PITCHME.md

 ## Share

 * Increase
- * intellectual wealth of the organization
- * creativity
- * teamwork and collaboration
  * productivity
  * job satisfaction
  * confidence by being seen as SME
-* reduce staff turnover
+ * creativity
+ * teamwork and collaboration
+ * intellectual wealth of the organization
 * attract future employees